AllBarkNoBite-Supreme/Install-BlackArch/README.md

 To **delete all the mirrors** in the file press these keys `ALT + \` and `ALT + T` Then **paste** the new data using `CTRL + SHIFT +V`.
 Make sure to *uncomment one server that is closest to your region*. **This is important.**
 Press `CTRL + X` and make sure to **save the file** before exiting.
-You many also copy the blackarch mirrorlist I've appended to the bottom of this paragraph, but do well to keep it uptodate.
+You may also copy the blackarch mirrorlist I've appended to the bottom of this paragraph, but do well to keep it up-to-date.